josehu07/josehu07.github.io/notes.md

 # Notes

 Here lies all of my lecture notes.
-I used to take structured notes on things I stidied about.
-Alas, the good and peaceful school days are over now.
+I used to take structured notes on things I studied about.
+Alas, the good and peaceful school days have now passed.

 ### Computer Science